Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

 so we find that the critical value of the noise where the uniform or uninformative fixed point becomes unstable in this model is $\Delta < \Delta_c = {(\rho -1)}^2 \rho ^2$.

-Recently, a closed-form sufficient criterion for the existence of a hard phase in models that have a prior with zero mean was derived in~\cite{Lesieur2017a}; namely, a hard phase exists if
+Recently, a closed-form sufficient criterion for the existence of a hard phase in models that have a prior with zero mean was derived in~\cite{Lesieur2017a}; namely, a hard phase exists if the prior is ``skewed'' in the statistical sense, such that

-where the average is taken with respect to the prior distribution of this model, Eq.~\eqref{eq:prior_hf-sparse}.
-For the prior~\eqref{eq:prior_tsodyks}, the criterion~\eqref{eq:order-criterion} predicts the existence of a first order phase transition and hence of a hard phase for $\rho > \rho_c = 1/2 - 1/\sqrt{12} \simeq 0.2113$ where we assume w.l.o.g.\ that $\rho < 1/2$.
-Note that this is a sufficient condition, and not a necessary one; in fact, it is not fulfilled for the sparse Hopfield prior, so we cannot calculate the critical value of $\rho$ at which the hard phase appears in this way.
+where the average is taken with respect to the prior distribution of this model, \cref{eq:prior_hf-sparse}.
+For the prior~\eqref{eq:prior_tsodyks}, this criterion predicts the existence of a first order phase transition and hence of a hard phase for $\rho > \rho_c = 1/2 - 1/\sqrt{12} \simeq 0.2113$ where we assume w.l.o.g.\ that $\rho < 1/2$.
+Note that this is a sufficient condition, and not a necessary one; in fact, for the sparse Hopfield prior, which is symmetric around zero and has ${\langle x^3\rangle}=0$, we cannot calculate the critical value of $\rho$ using \cref{eq:order-criterion}.